samlaubscher/Stellar-Drift-Game-M2/README.md

       this.randomY = notZeroRange(-10, 10);
     } [...]
 ```
  The global function `notZeroRange()` allows a random value to be generated within the range of -10 and 10, none inclusive of anything between -1.75 and 1.75.
-It is used here so that the `Sprite` objects can only render within this small ranged ring around the center of the screen, avoiding 0 which causes sprites to hit the center and fill the entire screen suddenly.
+Its use here means the `Sprite` object can only render within this small ranged ring around the center of the screen, avoiding 0 which causes sprites to hit the center and fill the entire screen suddenly.
+This creates a type of visual tunnel that the sprites can travel down.

 ```
   function getRandom(min, max) {